DreamerMind/blog/docs/posts/2025_introspection.md

 around the problems they framed for themselves.
 Which is funny to think of, we are driven by passion to build one of the most 'logical' technology existing today.

+### torch-to-nnef

-In that respect `torch-to-nnef` is probably my biggest attempt as main author.
+In that respect `torch-to-nnef` is probably my main attempt to contribute.

-To explain why I take the burden to maintain such project, the defensive answer could be to state the value proposition: This is a solution to better exchange our PyTorch models to our tract neural inference engine since 2022.
+Why I take the burden to start and maintain such project ?
+The defensive answer could state the value proposition: This is a solution to better exchange our PyTorch models to the [tract](https://github.com/sonos/tract) neural inference engine since 2022.
-Still that does not explain why I 'like' to maintain it.
+Still that does not explain my motives.
-If I am being realistic, [ONNX](https://onnx.ai/) could fit the bill if we accepted few limitations here and there (and maybe with time solve those limits).
+If I am being realistic, [ONNX](https://onnx.ai/) could fit the bill, modulo few limitations here and there (and likely some will shrink with time).
-Also, the project is too big: bridging 2 libraries that evolve that fast without control on 1 side, is so time consuming.
+The project is too big for a single person: bridging 2 libraries that evolve that fast without control on 1 side, is so time consuming:
  We will likely never reach the final goal to be complete general purpose exchange.
-Moreover this 'exchange format' is rather far from my beloved ML formulation and optimization experimentations.
+More importantly, this 'exchange format' project is rather far from my usual beloved ML formulation and optimization experimentations.

-So, the deeper 'reason' ?
-This is probably that it help me understand in-depth the linear algebra primitives that compose our deep-learning models.
+So, what's the deeper 'reason' ?
+It may be in part that it help me understand in-depth the linear algebra primitives that compose our deep-learning models.
 How they compose together ?
 Putting myself in that position allow me to better understand latest neural network architectures.
-It's also an enabler when it come to my 'unusual' quantization attempt, or more recently to export model that does not fit in RAM in full precision.
+It's also an enabler when it come to my 'unusual' quantization attempts, performance squeezing, or more recently to export model that does not fit in RAM in full precision.
-Still this project will probably never have a big impact and the attracted community is forever tied to tract, which isn't very significant to begin with.
+Still this project will probably always be 'niche' and the attracted community is tightly tied to tract, which is not very significant to begin with.
-Don't get me wrong `torch-to-nnef` open sourcing is a milestone I am happy with, but it's not enough to fulfill my thirst to help move our field forward with more innovative projects.
+Don't get me wrong `torch-to-nnef` open sourcing is a milestone I am happy with, and I plan to continue to maintain it.
+This is just not enough to fulfill my thirst to help our field move forward with more innovative projects.

 ## 2. The experiments that challenges the status-quo

-.
+The second technical area I enjoy most is likely *experimentation*.
+Optimising predictive models toward the final end product goal is so fun.
+From building solid datasets with classical data-science, to challenging our evaluations and metrics, to designing the neural network itself.
+I did all those steps so many time for so many projects.

+Selecting latest convincing techniques published, reformulating it to our goal, improving it, by validating/discarding hypothesis one at a time, is probably the most thrilling part for me.
+The critical thinking, the knowledge shared and created around the discussions that come after the experimental reports, are wonderful and so fruitful.
+From my experience, this is what a lot of 'start-up' and short timed project miss, this time to explore bring unforeseen opportunities.
+Without it we are just good copist, greasing an engine and doomed for incremental small improvements.

+Yet, it's impressive how subtle our work can be.
+Optimization is such a slippery beast.
+Do not assume prior work reported is always perfectly handled, final model working is **not** a proof of correctness.
+As a friend of mine would state a good scientist is at first a good engineer: Basics should be reassessed regularly with low ego.
+As an anecdote, I recall vividly a core project one could assume was simple with years of works in: Talented peoples had completely missed to re-set a proper learning rate decay and training time.
+They did probably not revisit the parameters after some data ingestion.
+Impact was crazy: this meant all subsequent experiments were non-conclusive (that was couple years of work).
+Fixing that, in the couple month after few reassessments, we doubled the quality of the model.

+In the recent years few core principles stood-out in that area for me: Fast iteration cycles with proper reproducibility and plain reporting are of core importance.
+If validating an hypothesis take more than 2 weeks of training the iteration loop is broken and launching experiments asynchronously is exponentially hard, as the number of experiments grow.
+Large model training do not escape this rule, each trick allowing faster training is a blessing.
+By example let's imagine you tweak the hyper-parameters A from a baseline then the parameter B and C from same baseline.
+If A is reactive and C too is B+C still leading to improvements ?
+Guess what, sometime it's can be worse.

+Navigating this meta-optimisation process led by the practitioner is never the same.
+Damn it's hard to avoid hitting local minima.
+Even if with time come intuition of what work, determining the infamous limiting factor of a good baseline is an hide and seek, where we are forced to play guesses backed with partial data clues in a hugely complex [POMDP](https://en.wikipedia.org/wiki/Partially_observable_Markov_decision_process).
+More often than not we only are limited to observe correlation with impossible to confirms causalities, building degrees of trust more than certainty.

 ## Conclusion

+Opportunities will come.
 As time pass we will see how this article age.
 The experienced ML practitioner I am, can already tell you: it's certainty not a good predictor of the future ;) .
 Still, turning a page, maybe I will be able to refer to it as a good compass of my past self.
 In the meantime let's be assured next articles will be far more technical: doh !